Introducing Your Child To Our School

 How We Introduce Children to OFS

-As I was reading the book “Bambini,” I realized that the work to help a child and his/her family to gradually transition into a center is also an important focus in Reggio.
-As a matter fact, educators in Italy use the word “Inserimento” to describe that type of transition.
+The book “Bambini,” states that helping a child and their family transition into a center is also an important focus in Reggio.
+As a matter of fact, educators in Italy use the word “Inserimento” to describe that type of transition.

 “Inserimento (which can be roughly translated as “settling in” or “period of transition and adjustment”) is our term for the strategy of beginning relationships and communication among adults and children when the child is entering an infant-toddler center or a preschool program for the first time.
 The Italian concept of inserimento indicates the initial delicate process of the child’s adjustment into the new community.”